evanbowman/BPCore-Typescript/README.md

 # Limitations

 I have not bothered to include typescript bindings for everything in the Lua standard libraries.
-You can find bindings here: https://github.com/TypeScriptToLua/lua-types.
+You can find open source bindings here: https://github.com/TypeScriptToLua/lua-types.

 # Disclaimer